-- If you're looking for a 4K player, these are the best UHD Blu-ray players you can buy right now.
+- If you're looking to leap into the future, these are the best 4K UHD Blu-ray players

-Outside of the the cost-saving arguments, there are still some good reasons to opt for a player that sticks to 'standard' Blu-ray discs.
-These are not first-generation players, they're refined devices packed full of features such as loading times in single figure seconds, 3D Blu-ray playback, 2D-to-3D conversion, Netflix playback and other apps, streaming to and from smartphones and tablets, home networking.
+But, why else would you want to opt for an HD Blu-ray player?
+These are not first-generation, untested pieces of cutting-edge hardware – they're refined devices packed full of features such as loading times in single figure seconds, 3D Blu-ray playback, 2D-to-3D conversion, Netflix playback and other apps, streaming to and from smartphones and tablets, home networking.

 Many of them will also upscale Full HD 1080p Blu-rays up to 4K resolutions as well, although this won't quite match the quality of native 4K Ultra HD discs.

-Here are nine of the best Blu-ray players to help you make your buying decision:
+Need help narrowing down which deck to choose?
+Here are eight of the best Blu-ray players to help you make your buying decision:

 Quality over quantity from this high-end audiophile player